StrawberryStego/Simpler-FileBot/README.md

 # Simpler FileBot 🗃️
 This is a batch file-renaming GUI tool for movies and tv shows.

-Simpler FileBot is built using PySide6 and is designed with Windows 11 in mind.
+`Simpler FileBot is built using PySide6 and is designed with Windows 11 in mind!`

+*Special thanks* to [guessit](https://github.com/guessit-io/guessit) for analyzing and providing the metadata for filenames.

 ## Requirements
 - [Python 3.9+](https://www.python.org/downloads/) (Latest Version Recommended)